Russia declares an emergency in Kursk, under attack by Ukraine. 14 die in a Russian strike on a mall

 Ukrainian drones attacked Russia’s Lipetsk region, about 300 kilometers (180 miles) from the Ukraine border, on Thursday night, authorities said.

-Drones operated by Ukraine’s Security Service hit a military airfield there, a security official told The Associated Press on condition of anonymity because he was not authorized to speak publicly.
+Drones operated by Ukraine’s Security Service hit a military airfield there, a security official told the AP on condition of anonymity because he was not authorized to speak publicly.

 The airfield was a base for fighter jets and helicopters and more than 700 powerful glide bombs in storage,” the official said.